Danich27rus/technology_of_programming_labs/README.md

 ...
 =======
-I will add more information later, when I will be (maybe) also use .dll/.lib libraries
+I will add more information later.